Fair Supervised Learning Through Constraints on Smooth Nonconvex Unfairness-Measure Surrogates: Experiments

 \section{Experiments}

-Our experiments focus on two benchmark datasets: \emph{Adult} \cite{asuncion2007uci} and \emph{Law} School \cite{wightman1998lsac}.
-Detailed statistics for these datasets are provided in Appendix C. Adult contains 32,561 data points that are split at a ratio of 80:20 into training data (26,048 points) and testing data (6,513 points).
-Each data point has 90 features (after one-hot encoding) with gender as the sensitive attribute.
-Law contains 20,798 data points that are split at a ratio of 80:20 into training data (16,638 points) and testing data (4,160 points).
+Our experiments focus on three benchmark datasets: \emph{Dutch}~\cite{van20012001}, \emph{Law School}~\cite{wightman1998lsac}, and \emph{ACSIncome}~\cite{ding2021retiring}.
+Detailed statistics for these datasets are provided in Appendix C. Each dataset is split at a ratio of 80:20 for training and testing data.
+Dutch contains 60,420 data points with 48,336 training points and 12,084 testing points.
+Each point has 11 features with gender as the sensitive attribute.
+Law contains 20,798 data points with 16,638 training points and 4,160 testing data points.
 Each data point has 11 features with race as the sensitive attribute.
+The ACSIncome dataset contains 195,665 data points.
+We use a random subset of 50,000 points, with 40,000 for training and 10,000 for testing.
+Each data point has 10 features with gender as the sensitive attribute.

 Our proposed approach is agnostic to the prediction model.
-For our experiments for Adult, the prediction model was a feed-forward neural network with two hidden layers (with 128 and 64 nodes, respectively), Leaky ReLU activation at the hidden layers, and sigmoid activation at the output layer.
+For our experiments for Dutch, the prediction model was a feed-forward neural network with one hidden layer (with 32 nodes), Leaky ReLU activation at the hidden layers, and sigmoid activation at the output layer.
 For Law, the prediction model was a linear neural network with sigmoid activation.
+For ACSIncome, the prediction model was a feed-forward neural network with one hidden layer (with 256 nodes), Leaky ReLU activation at the hidden layers, and sigmoid activation at the output layer.
 In all of the experimental results displayed in this section, the models were trained using a sequential quadratic optimization (SQP) method, Binary Cross-Entropy loss (BCELoss), and 500 epochs with an initial learning rate of 0.5 that was adjusted dynamically during training; see Appendix D for further details about the training algorithm.
 The results in this section use full-batch gradients, but Appendix E contains results with stochastic gradients as well, using the result of Theorem~\ref{th.unbiased}.

 All results presented here are with respect to the training data.
 Appendix E shows that prediction accuracies, unfairness measures, etc.~are similar for all experiments when one considers testing data.
+Also, for the sake of variety, for each experiment we show results for a different one of the datasets; the remaining results for the other datasets for each experiment are given in Appendix~E.